 We support our partner founders by serving as management-extenders.
 There are only so many hours in a day and only so many days of the year.
 We've built a platform to help cheat the clock and boost both their day-to-day capacity and also the company's overall runway.

-LAND those valuable first 1-2 pilot clients.
+LAND those valuable early customers.
 We have established relationships throughout the healthcare system with actual line managers and internal champions, the right people to listen to your proposals and sign those LOI's and contracts.
 This is a short, finely curated list of dynamic workhorse managers (director and VP-levels) who are the relevant decision-makers in organizations to assess how your solution can be implemented.

 BUILD out your small ninja team.
 We lean on our own differentiated rolodexes to un-silo talent pools, a happy side effect of having spent our careers in non-overlapping orbits.
 One thing we've seen over and over again is that there are distinct silos of talent depending on the company's founding.